-To keep a more consistent flow with Nikki's story and the financial decisions she could potentially face, the Goal Setting section has been split into two parts:
+To maintain a more consistent flow with Nikki's story and the financial decisions she could potentially face, the Goal Setting section has been split into two parts:

-- 1. At the beginning, Nikki is in Key Stage 3 dealing with more short-term goals. - 2.
-As Nikki completes her educational years, the focus is on goal setting in a long-term context.
+- 1. At the beginning, Nikki is in high school dealing with more short-term goals, - 2.
+As Nikki completes her university years, the focus is on goal setting in a long-term context.

-At this point, you can move on to the next module-Decision-Making which covers Nikki's secondary school and early university years that lay the foundation for Nikki to plan for her long-term goals, or feel free to continue with the next goal setting module and explain where Nikki is on her timeline.
+At this point, you can skip to the next module-Decision-Making-which covers Nikki's high school to early university years and lays the foundation for Nikki to plan for her long-term goals, or feel free to continue with the next goal-setting module and explain where Nikki is on her time horizon.